 When one of the world’s biggest hackers wants to teach you how to stay safe online, you’d better listen.
 And this is exactly what Kevin Mitnick does in his newest book.

-We are leaving in the era of Big Data, and unfortunately in the Big Brother age as well.
+We are living in the era of Big Data, and unfortunately in the Big Brother age as well.
 Our every move is being watched these days.
 And privacy is a luxury that very few people – mostly geeks – are able to create for themselves.
 But this book has the potential to change things.

 Our online experiences have significantly evolved during the last few decades, and yet many people are doing crazy things online.
-They choose their dogs’ names or “1234” for their passwords, for example.
+They use their dogs’ names or “1234” for their passwords, for example.
 And even if they do choose a good password, they think that its 8 characters make it impenetrable.

 Mitnick dedicates a large section of his book to email.
 His advice is to use an encryption application such as PGP – pretty good privacy – to keep your emails away from the unintended recipients’ eyes.

-A special chapter was dedicated to intelligent Wi-Fi usage.
+A special chapter is dedicated to intelligent Wi-Fi usage.
 Too many people use weak passwords for their home networks, thinking that they are safe.
-But hackers can simply plug a high gain, external antenna into a miniPCA card using an inexpensive U.FL cable, and then connect to your network even if they are 100 feet away from the router.
+But hackers can simply plug in a high gain, external antenna into a miniPCA card using an inexpensive U.FL cable, and then connect to your network even if they are 100 feet away from the router.

 The Art of Invisibility is a book that anyone doing anything online should read.